 Length of the term of office for which the candidate is being nominated

 Once the petition is filed, the next step is to gather support.
-State law requires all candidates for election to a board of education to file a sworn statement with the district clerk disclosing their campaign expenses.
+State law requires all candidates for election to a board of education to file a sworn statement with the district clerk disclosing both their campaign expenses and contributions received.
 Statements must be filed at three different times during the election period.
-If expenditures made by the candidate or by others on the candidate’s behalf exceed $500, a statement also should be filed with the commissioner of education.
+If contributions received or expenditures made by the candidate or by the candidate plus others on the candidate’s behalf exceed $500, a statement also should be filed with the commissioner of education.
 Expenditures of not more than $25 may be made without the candidate’s permission if the donor or donors file a sworn statement with the clerk and the commissioner stating that the candidate did not approve the expenditure.
-Details concerning these requirements may be obtained from your district clerk or from the Performance Improvement and Management Services (PIMS) and Chief Financial Office (CFO), New York State Education Department, Albany, NY 12234.

 New York State School Boards Association

 If you are elected, you don’t need to face this new challenge alone.
 The New York State School Boards Association is here to help you!
 The New York State School Boards Association (NYSSBA) was founded in 1896 in Utica, New York.
 With over 100 years of commitment, NYSSBA serves as the statewide voice of more than 670 boards of education.

 The Association provides current information and advice on matters affecting school boards and works with other educational and related organizations in promoting excellence in public education.
 Consistent with our dedication to children, learning and the community, the Association provides advocacy, information, leadership development and custom services to public school boards.

 Once elected, you will be required by New York State law to fulfill mandatory training within your first year of service.
 This includes fiscal oversight training and governance skills training.
 NYSSBA provides convenient online courses and regional academies to fulfill these requirements and to further your knowledge of public education and your responsibilities as a board member.